ricsanfre/pi-cluster/docs/_docs/argocd.md

         <app-name> <repo-path> \
         | kubectl apply -n <target-namespace> -f -
 ```

+Additional options can be passed to helm command using `.spec.helm` parametes in Application resource.

+- `helm.valueFiles`: To specify the name of the values file (default values.yaml)
+- `helm.skipCRDs`: To skip installation of CDRs defined in the helm chart

 {{site.data.alerts.note}}

-Umbrella helm charts will be created for most of the Pi cluster applications, including any additional manifest required to configure the application in its `template` directory.
+Packaged helm applications, using umbrella helm chart pattern, and kustomize applications have been created to deploy all Kuberentes services in the Pi Cluster.

+When using umbrella helm charts, empty chart pattern has not always been used. `template` directory, containing additional manifest files required to configure the application, has been added whenever neccesary.

 {{site.data.alerts.end}}